1 / 10

 Infotainment: touchscreen, USB, nav and stereo in the Peugeot 208

-Allure models keep the same centre screen but add Peugeot's customisable digital dashboard.
+The Peugeot 208 Allure keeps the same centre screen but adds a customisable digital dashboard.
 It means you can have information like nav directions right where you want them and its cool animations give it a playful character that's absent in the display available in the Volkswagen Polo.
 Allure models also get an extra USB plug up front, wireless charging and a pair of USB plugs for your passengers in the back.

 Space and practicality: Peugeot 208 boot space

-If the driving position suits, but you want more seat adjustment, lumbar support is an option on Allure and GT Line models, however is comes as part of a pack which includes a soft Nappa leather interior, plus massaging front seats that are electrically adjustable and heated - that little lot will set you back £1400.
+If the driving position suits, but you want more seat adjustment, lumbar support is an option on Peugeot 208 Allure and GT Line models.
+However, it comes as part of a pack that includes a soft Nappa leather interior, plus massaging front seats that are electrically adjustable and heated - that little lot will set you back £1400.
 Expensive in a car at this price point.

 What engines and gearboxes are available in the Peugeot 208?